 Since extensions available from the Extensions Manager are associated with a particular Slicer revision, for development versions, typically no extension builds will appear in the Extensions Manager.
-For testing purposes, the current revision can be overridden in the Python interactor in Slicer:
+For testing purposes, the current revision can be overridden in the Python console in Slicer:

-extensionManagerModel = slicer.app.extensionsManagerModel() extensionManagerModel.slicerRevision = "25742"
+''' extensionManagerModel = slicer.app.extensionsManagerModel() extensionManagerModel.slicerRevision = "25742" '''

-On other approach is to re-configure and build Slicer setting the Slicer\FORCED\WC\REVISION option.
+On other approach is to re-configure and build Slicer setting the Slicer_FORCED_WC_REVISION option.